ollef/ollef.github.io/site/posts/speeding-up-sixty.md

 I'm working on a reimplementation of [Sixten](https://github.com/ollef/sixten), a dependently typed programming language that supports unboxed data.
 The reimplementation currently lives in a separate repository, and is called [Sixty](https://github.com/ollef/sixty), though the intention is that it going to replace Sixten eventually.
-The main reason for reimplementing it was to try out some implementation techniques to make the type checker faster, inspired by András Kovács' [smalltt](https://github.com/AndrasKovacs/smalltt).
+The main reason for doing a reimplementation is to try out some implementation techniques to make the type checker faster, inspired by András Kovács' [smalltt](https://github.com/AndrasKovacs/smalltt).

-In this post I'd like to show some optimisations that I did, guided by profiling.
-I will also show the workflow and tools that I use when profiling Haskell code.
+In this post I'm going to show some optimisations that I implemented recently.
+I will also show the workflow and profiling tools that I use to find _what_ to optimise in Haskell programs such as Sixty.

 ## A benchmark

-I was curious to see how Sixty would handle programs with many modules.
+What set me off was that I was curious to see how Sixty would handle programs with many modules.
 The problem is that no one has ever written any large programs in the Sixten language so far.

 As a substitute, I added a command to generate nonsense programs of a given size.
-The programs that are used in this post consist of just over 10 000 lines divided into 100 modules that all look like this:
+The programs that I use for the benchmarks in this post consist of just over 10 000 lines divided into 100 modules that all look like this:

 ```haskell
 module Module60 exposing (..)